telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

 ---
-title: Troubleshoot macOS Trust Certificate Issues
+title: Troubleshooting macOS Trust Certificate Issues
 description: "Learn how to troubleshoot issues related to the trusting of the root certificate of Fiddler Everywhere and fix the 'Fiddler root certificate NOT trusted successfully' error."
 type: how-to
 slug: troubleshoot-certificate-error